-(Revised 06/2017)
+(Revised 10/2020)

-report accounts for changes resulting from capital asset acquisitions and dispositions during the fiscal year.
-Submit this report for each fund within a department, except for Fiduciary Funds, with other year-end financial reports to the SCO.
+Report 18 accounts for changes resulting from capital asset acquisitions and dispositions during the fiscal year.
+Submit Report 18 for each governmental fund within an agency/department with other year-end financial reports to the State Controller’s Office (SCO).

-See section 7463 for Capital Asset Group of Accounts.
+See SAM section 7463 for Capital Assets Group of Accounts.

-See section 8660 for the information required in Report 18.
+See SAM section 8670.2, Financial Statement Reporting Requirements, for the information required in Report 18.

 A sample of Report 18, Statement of Changes in Capital Assets Group of Accounts, is shown in 7977 Illustration 1.